Laiba-Kanwal/Hotel-Booking-System/README.md

  How to Run the Project:

-1. Download or Clone the Repository.
+1. Download zip file and extract it.
 2. Backend Setup:
    cd hotel_mern-main/backend
    npm install